ohsu-qin/qiprofile/doc/source/development.rst

 .. [#xtk_fork]
   :Note: XTK_ is not packaged for Bower_ or npm_.
 The `XTK Bower Fork`_
-  remedies this omission.The qiprofile ``bower.json`` definition file specifies this GitHub fork.
+    remedies this omission.
+The qiprofile ``bower.json`` definition file specifies this GitHub fork.
 The ``edge`` XTK version is used, following the recommendation on the _XTK home page.

 .. [#midway]
    The ngMidwayTester_ purports to offer a testing solution intermediate